IBM/unitxt/docs/docs/llm_as_judge.rst

 The Unitxt catalog boasts a variety of preexisting LLM as judges that seamlessly integrate into your workflow.

-Let's consider an example of evaluating a *flan-t5-small* model on the MT-Bench benchmark, specifically utilizing the single model rating variation.
-To accomplish this, we require the following:
+Let's consider an example of evaluating a *flan-t5-small* model on the MT-Bench benchmark, specifically utilizing the single model rating evaluation approach.
+In this approach, we provide the LLM as a Judge, the input provided to the model and the output it generation.
+The LLM as Judge is asked to rate how well the output of the model address the request in the input.

+To accomplish this evaluation, we require the following:

 1. A Unitxt dataset card containing MT-Bench inputs, which will serve as the input for our evaluated model.
 2. A Unitxt template to be paired with the card.
 As the MT-Bench dataset already includes full prompts, there is no need to construct one using a template; hence, we'll opt for the *empty* template, which just passes the input prompt from the dataset to the model.